anthonysteel/spectrometer/README.md

 the spectrometer.
 The spectrometer has a ```measure()``` method which returns a ```vector``` of ```doubles``` where each index corresponds to a bin at a given frequency and the value is the count at that frequency.

+Make sure to run the executable that includes this class with ```sudo``` privileges otherwise the program will not have access to the AvaSpec hardware.